 2. Alternative outcome with one or both lots having side-facing balconies.
 A minimum level of outlook and amenity continues to be achieved with 6 metre side setbacks NOTE: These diagrams plan show layouts for upper levels (not around floor).

-Single lot development with side-facing dwellings
+Test site (single lot development with side-facing dwelling)

 C4.